FjjDessoyCaraballo/so_long/README.md

 # so_long

 ## Check list
-1. check if is a rectangle (I have width and height in the struct); DONE
+1. check if is a rectangle - DONE
 2. remove new lines - DONE
 3. check if there are no invalid characters - DONE
 4. check if the floor is all 0's - UNNECESSARY!